 The first season of ‘Ozark’ wasn’t particularly a homerun, and neither was its second.
-In that, the first season landed quite a few nominations, but ended up winning remarkably few of them.
+In that, the first season landed quite a few nominations, but ended up winning unremarkably few of them.
 I expect the second season of the show to do exactly the same.
 ‘Ozark’ returned for a second season this year following a tense, atmospheric first season with several loose ends, and I for one felt that the show was able to live up to the hype of the second season, even surpassing it at some rare points, especially the finale.
 However, as far as awards are concerned, while another nomination for Bateman as outstanding actor and for Laura Linney as his counterpart are almost going to work, it may just sneak in one for the best drama show as well.

 Julia Roberts’ maiden television series, ‘Homecoming‘, earned a lot of nominations this year at mostly all major award functions, including the Golden Globes and the Critic’s Choice, most of them for best show and best actress for Roberts, notably winning the Satellite awards.
 While watching the show personally was a mixed bag of thoughts for me, it has the critics solidly backing it, enough to land up a nomination.
 Roberts is a different story altogether though, and the star of the show from the word go.
 The show has been renewed for a second season due for airing on prime this fall, but its first season will be eligible, and probable, for a nomination at the Emmys this year.

-5. Better Call Saul
+4. Better Call Saul

 If there is ever a prequel or spinoff show, this is how you do it.
 No questions asked.
-‘Better Call Saul’ has managed to consistently maintain the same level of intelligent writing over its four seasons, and with the same minds as ‘Breaking Bad’ working on the show, one can be rest assured that it won’t falter in the upcoming season either.
+‘Better Call Saul’ has managed to consistently maintain the same level of intelligent writing over its four seasons, and with the same minds as ‘Breaking Bad’ working on the show, one can be rest assured that it won’t falter in the upcoming season(s) either.
 The fourth season of ‘Better Call Saul’ was just as tastefully done as the previous three, and with a host of returning characters, the show draws closer to where Saul’s story amalgamates into the ‘Breaking Bad’ storyline.
 The finale of the season, ‘Winner’, in particular was one hell of a ride, and the show should have absolutely no troubles in landing a nomination.